jamjamdonkey/RData_Science_Projects/README.md

 ### Models Created So Far

-- [x] Developed a statistical model analyzing youth suicide as a social phenomenon, not merely a personal excuse.
+- [x] Developed the statistical model in the *Suicide_Analyze* folder, analyzing youth suicide as a social phenomenon rather than merely a personal excuse.